jbenninghoff/cluster-validation/README.md

 again with --destroy as the argument ('disk-test.sh --destroy') to run the destructive IOzone tests on all unused disks.

-The test can be run in parallel on all nodes with:
+The test can be run in parallel on all nodes with clush:

     cd /root/cluster-validation/
     clush -ab "$PWD/pre-install/disk-test.sh"